dotnet/runtime/docs/design/coreclr/jit/jit-call-morphing.md

 Each argument is an arbitrary expression tree.
 The JIT tracks a summary of observable side-effects using a set of five bit flags in every GenTree node: `GTF_ASG`, `GTF_CALL`, `GTF_EXCEPT`, `GTF_GLOB_REF`, and `GTF_ORDER_SIDEEFF`.
 These flags are propagated up the tree so that the top node has a particular flag set if any of its child nodes has the flag set.
-Decisions about whether to evaluate arguments into temp LclVars are made by examining these flags on each of the arguments.
+Decisions about whether we need to take special case to evaluate arguments in order are made by examining these flags on each of the arguments.
+Typically, evaluating an argument early means creating a temporary local and assigning it as part of the early list in the GenTreeCall node.

-*Our design goal for call sites is to create a few temp LclVars as possible, while preserving the order of evaluation rules of IL and C#.*
+*Our design goal for call sites is to create as few temp LclVars as possible, while preserving the order of evaluation rules of IL and C#.*